dawn-infra-labs/dawn-secure-transport/README.md

 - XHTTP
 - VLESS

+The reference implementations of these source protocols are primarily written in Go.

 These are not exposed directly to the routing engine.
 They are used exclusively during the **amalgamation process** to construct the Amalgamated Protocols.